mwilsoncoding/lis/README.md

 ## Navigating the Demo App

+Note: this application supports Bring Your Own TLS-Certificate out-of-the-box.
+For the purposes of demonstration, a self-signed certificate is used.
+Browsers will complain about this, but most will offer the user an option to proceed to the "unsafe" site.
+Click this option to proceed to the Demo.

 When you first visit the root page, `/`, you will be asked to log in.

 If you have not yet registered your email address, click the `Sign up` link.